Confidence intervals centered on bootstrap smoothed estimators

-To rigorously evaluate the {\tt sd\;interval} and the ${\tt sd}_{\rm delta}\,{\tt interval}$, we consider the simple, though informative, scenario of two nested normal linear regression models and parameter of interest $\theta$ a specified linear combination of the regression parameters.
+To rigorously evaluate the ${\tt sd}_{\rm delta}\,{\tt interval}$, we consider the simple, though informative, scenario of two nested normal linear regression models and parameter of interest $\theta$ a specified linear combination of the regression parameters.
 These two nested models are the full model and the simpler model where $\tau$, a distinct specified linear combination of the regression parameters, is set to 0.
-This scenario was used by Kabaila, Welsh and Abeysekera (2016) and Kabaila, Welsh and Mainzer (2016) to evaluate the frequentist model averaged confidence intervals proposed by Fletcher and Turek (2011) and Turek and Fletcher (2012).
+This scenario was used by Kabaila, Welsh and Abeysekera (2016) and Kabaila, Welsh and Mainzer (2017) to evaluate the frequentist model averaged confidence intervals proposed by Fletcher and Turek (2011) and Turek and Fletcher (2012).
 The bootstrap smoothed estimator that we consider is a smoothed version of the post-model-selection estimator obtained after a preliminary test of the null hypothesis that $\tau = 0$ against the alternative hypothesis that $\tau \ne 0$.

-In Section 3, for this simple scenario of two nested regression models, we derive computationally convenient exact expressions for the ideal (i.e. in the limit as the number of bootstrap simulations approaches infinity) bootstrap estimator and its actual standard deviation {\tt sd}.
-The delta-method approximation ${\tt sd}_{\rm delta}$ to this standard deviation has already been derived by Efron (2014).
-For both the {\tt sd\;interval} and the ${\tt sd}_{\rm delta}\,{\tt interval}$, we derive computationally convenient exact expressions for the coverage probability and the scaled expected length, where the scaling is with respect to the expected length of the usual CI, with the same minimum coverage probability, based on the full model.
-Let $\widehat{\theta}$ denote the least squares estimator of $\theta$ (based on the full model).
-The usual CI based on the full model is, of course, centered on $\widehat{\theta}$.
+In Section 3, for this simple scenario of two nested regression models, we derive a computationally convenient exact expressions for the ideal (i.e. in the limit as the number of bootstrap simulations approaches infinity) bootstrap estimator.
+The delta-method approximation ${\tt sd}_{\rm delta}$ to this standard deviation can be found using the formula of Efron (2014).